 it will now appear as https://example-site.com/portfolio/vendor/1/[email protected]/

 And that’s it!
 You are now able to use a Smart Tag inside your WordPress rewrite rules.
 Would you like to create a custom Smart Tag?
-Take a look at our tutorial on How to Create a Custom Smart Tag.
+Take a look at our tutorial on creating custom smart tags for more details.